PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **Zero-consing optimization:**

 The pipeline preserves zero-consing performance for measures with 0-1 voices:
-- `merge-instrument-voices` detects voice count per measure number across all staves in scope
+- `merge-voices` detects voice count per measure number across all staves in scope
 - When 0-1 voices detected, tuples flow through without intermediate collection or sorting
 - Only measures with 2+ voices incur the allocation cost of consolidation
 - This optimization is transparent to the rest of the pipeline